 - Carefully topstitch (or other technique, if/as you prefer) the binding into place, taking extra care to ensure the corners are neatly folded on both sides.

-Pinning is normally enough on small items, but for large projects or difficult fabrics, as I reach the corner, I like to remove my item from the machine, ensure the corner is folded as neatly as possible (checking both sides), reinsert the item on turned around the corner, and start sewing again.
+Pinning is normally enough to keep everything in place on small items, but a double check never hurts.
+Unlike unpicking!
+For large projects or difficult fabrics, as I reach the corner, I like to remove my item from the machine, ensure the corner is folded as neatly as possible (checking both sides), reinsert the item on turned around the corner, and start sewing again.

 One Step Sandwich Double-Fold Binding Application (With Corner)

 When done carefully, this “cheat” application method looks visually almost identical to the two step method.
 It can be quicker, but it’s essential that things be carefully positioned to avoid mismatches or movement during application.
 Additionally, since the first fold line hasn’t been sewn down before top stitching, it will have a small free flap, which can be minimised with narrow (or in the ditch) topstitching or using a centred fold for the binding instead of an offset fold.

 Sewing a Double-Fold-Binding with Corner Using a One Step Sandwich